ryanjwessel/2-do-react-jest-enzyme/README.md

 To fire up the dev server, run `npm start`.

-To build production files, run `npm build`.
+To build production files, run `npm run build`.
 This will run `npm test` first, and only build the files if all tests pass.